 With all of this being said, one might still be unsure of the various components of “socially responsible investments” (SRL).
 These investments focus on what kind of business the company does and if their money is being allocated in the right way.
 For some people, “ethical investing” or “SRL,” could mean not investing in oil or tobacco.
 Instead, you actively investing in companies that work towards social justice or protecting the environment.
 One step further is called “ESG investing,” in which companies meet a certain set of criteria in areas of environment, social, and governance.
 Read our article on ethical investing here.

 Many companies have realized the importance and appeal of these kinds of investments.
 Impact investing, however, is slightly different in that it targets companies actively working towards solving social and environmental problems.
 One investing firm further explained the differences by stating, “Where socially responsible investing fund managers are generally passive and adopt a ‘do no harm approach, impact investing funds typically not only seek to create a positive impact but measure and report their impact in a transparent way.”
 The first step is to look at what your personal beliefs are.
-Then, researching companies that focus on these causes.
+Then, research companies that focus on these causes.